-- cmas-workflow-engine, jobExecutor.adminMail E-mail address which will get notified about job execution problems (when retry counter is exceeded).
-If the property is not set, no e-mail will be sent. - cmas-workflow-engine, jobExecutor.mailFrom E-mail address which will be set as From header during admin notifications.
+- cmas-workflow-engine, jobExecutor.adminMail E-mail address which will get notified about job execution problems (when retry counter is exceeded). - cmas-workflow-engine, jobExecutor.mailFrom E-mail address which will be set as FROM header during admin notifications.

 H.4 List of Code Examples